 - 1993/07/28.

 Jam session with live musicians.
-At the end of their part, during the interview transition with De La Soul, Shock G & 2Pac keep on extending "I Get Around".
+At the end of their live part, during the interview transition with De La Soul, Shock G & 2Pac keep on extending "I Get Around" with some singing and a short freestyle.

 No comments: